How to Make LMs Strong Node Classifiers?: Introduction

 In stark contrast to \citep{DBLP:journals/corr/abs-2309-16595}, which suggests that LMs may only interpret graph structures in prompts as contextual paragraphs, our work presents a more optimistic outlook.
 We aim to overcome this inherent limitation by augmenting the LMs' input while preserving their original architecture.
-Our proposed model, \model (\underline{Au}mented \underline{G}raph \underline{L}anguage \underline{M}odel), leverages two key augmentation strategies to enhance the LM's ability to process graph data: \begin{itemize}[noitemsep, topsep=0pt] \item \textbf{Relevant Node Retrieval}: In contrast to InstructGLM, which relies on multi-hop ego networks akin to message-passing GNNs for structure-aware contextualization, \model draws inspiration from Graph Transformers (GTs)~\citep{DBLP:journals/corr/abs-2202-08455} and Retrieval-Augmented Generation (RAG)~\citep{DBLP:conf/nips/LewisPPPKGKLYR020, DBLP:conf/icml/GuuLTPC20}.
+Our proposed model, \model (\underline{Au}mented \underline{G}raph \underline{L}anguage \underline{M}odel), leverages two key strategies to enhance the LM's ability to process graph:

+\begin{itemize}[noitemsep, topsep=0pt] \item \textbf{Relevant Node Retrieval}: In contrast to InstructGLM, which relies on multi-hop ego networks akin to message-passing GNNs for structure-aware contextualization, \model draws inspiration from Graph Transformers (GTs)~\citep{DBLP:journals/corr/abs-2202-08455,DBLP:conf/sigir/Chen0YL00T24,DBLP:conf/iclr/FuHXFZSWMHL24,DBLP:conf/cikm/0007P0CYDT25} and Retrieval-Augmented Generation (RAG)~\citep{DBLP:conf/nips/LewisPPPKGKLYR020, DBLP:conf/icml/GuuLTPC20}.
 This enables the LM to access long-range structural and semantic information about the target node.
 We propose two complementary approaches to achieve this: (1) topological retrieval, and (2) prototypical semantic retrieval.

 \item \textbf{Candidate Label Pruning}: To improve LMs' understanding of graph data while maintaining their text-to-text architecture, we convey the guidance from a specialist model, a pretrained lightweight GNN, to the input of LMs via narrowing down the candidate labels.
 This allows LMs to focus on discerning between closely related candidates, ultimately enhancing the performance. \end{itemize} We extensively evaluate our approach on four real-world TAGs, showing the effectiveness of \modelns.
-The results indicate that backbone LMs augmented with \model consistently outperform SOTA text-output classifiers while also matching or surpassing the performance of SOTA vector-output classifiers.
-These findings represent a crucial step towards bridging the gap between tailored task-specific node classifiers and more general, fine-tuned LMs, highlighting the potential for unified models excelling in multiple tasks.
+The results indicate that (1) backbone LMs augmented with \model consistently outperform SOTA text-output classifiers while also matching or surpassing the performance of SOTA vector-output classifiers, and (2) \model can be jointly trained on multiple TAGs without performance degradation.
+These findings represent a crucial step towards bridging the gap between task-specific node classifiers and more general, fine-tuned LMs, highlighting the potential for a unified model excelling in multiple tasks.